Jesparzarom/Flask-Deta/docs/guide/install.md

-##### Installing via Pip
+##### Installing via Pip [DEPRECATED]

+> ⚠ **Deprecation Notice:** Due to the discontinuation of the Deta platform, `flask-deta` is no longer functional and will no longer receive updates.
+Installation and usage are no longer recommended.
+Deta has announced that all services, including data storage, will cease by **October 17, 2024**.
+Please export any necessary data before this date.

+---

-To incorporate Flask-Deta into your Python project, a straightforward method involves its installation through pip.
+To previously incorporate Flask-Deta into your Python project, it was installed with pip:

 ```shell
 pip install flask-deta